1. Do you make "lye soap" and is there lye in my soap?

 2. Is your soap "vegan"?

 Yes, some of the soaps and bath products are "vegan".
 The ingredients in the products are always shown on the product labels and on this website under each product shown in our Webstore.
 For example, the ones that are not made with tussah silk, lard, tallow, milk (ANIMAL), beeswax and honey, etc. are vegan.

 3. Are your soaps "hypoallergenic"?

 Hypoallergenic, meaning "below normal" or "slightly" allergenic, was a term first used in a cosmetics campaign in 1953.
 It is used to describe items (especially cosmetics and textiles) that cause or are claimed to cause fewer allergic reactions.

-I make a 100% olive oil soap, called Castile soap that is very mild.
+I make unscented products, which may minimize allergic reactions.
+I also make a100% olive oil soap, called Castile soap that is very mild.
 If you're looking for a soap that has the least possibility of causing skin problems, this would be a good soap to try.
 ALL INGREDIENTS ARE LISTED ON THE PRODUCT PACKAGE AND ALSO ON MY WEBSITE UNDER EACH PRODUCT.

 I can work with you, if you contact me, to maybe formulate a custom soap or bath product that best works for any allergies you may have..

 You can always request a sample of any of the soaps to try first. (limit only 1 sample per scent or type of soap)

 4. Are your soaps "All Natural"?

 When it comes to the coloring of the soaps and bath products, I do try to use the most natural ingredients.
 There's been a debate about what is "natural" in pigments, oxides, & micas.
 If you would like to see a great article about this, please read "Soap Queen's" blog comments here:

 The base oils, butters, and fats (for example olive oil, palm oil, coconut oil, shea butter, mango butter, cocoa butter, etc.) that the soaps and bath products are made with are naturally derived....as are the additives in the soaps and bath products (coffee, rose petals, sugar, rice powder, bentonite clay, oatmeal, etc.).

 5. I like using my soap to scent my drawers, or they're just too pretty to use.
 How long will they last without going bad?